mjsottile/fsharp-dsl-example/presentation/index.md

     let ic i = Constant (IConst i) let x = (fc 4.0) .+ (fc 5.0)

-- This is key to the embedding - custom, compact operators in host language that assemble AST.
+- This is key to the embedding - custom, compact operators in host language that assemble AST
-- These are heavily used in EDSLs in most functional languages.
+- These are heavily used in EDSLs in most functional languages

 ---